-As part of its mission, Disaster Behavioral Health Services assists the Texas Division of Emergency Management's state- and local-level emergency management planning efforts related to behavioral health issues in coordination with the Emergency and Risk Management Division of Health and Human Services.
-Disaster Behavioral Health Services staff serve as subject matter experts and participate in many disaster behavioral health-related preparedness activities.
+As part of its mission, Disaster Behavioral Health-Coordination (DBHC) assists the Texas Division of Emergency Management in state and local level emergency management planning efforts related to behavioral health issues.
+DBHC staff serve as subject matter experts and participate in many disaster behavioral health-related preparedness activities, in coordination with the Emergency and Risk Management Division of Texas Health and Human Services.

-Disaster Behavioral Health Services is responsible for managing disaster behavioral health preparedness, response and recovery efforts for Texas before, during and after a local-, state- and federally-declared disasters, emergencies and incidents.
+DBHC is responsible for managing disaster behavioral health preparedness, response and recovery efforts for Texas before, during and after an event declared by a local, state or federal official as a disaster, emergency or incident.
 Depending on the size and scope of the incident, these services might include:

-- Providing behavioral health-related technical assistance and information regarding best practices for state- and local-level Homeland Security Exercise and Evaluation Program-compliant exercises.
+- Providing behavioral health-related technical assistance and information regarding best practices for state and local level exercises that are compliant with the Homeland Security Exercise and Evaluation Program.

 - Coordinating the inclusion of disaster behavioral health best practices and resources in federal, state and local emergency management and disaster preparedness, response and recovery planning efforts.